 Google crawled your page.
 Then decided it wasn't worth indexing.

-Key rule: If the cause is technical — fix and resubmit immediately.
+Key rule: If the cause is technical — fix and resubmit right away.
 If it's content quality — improve FIRST, then resubmit.
 Never resubmit the same rejected page without changing it.

 “Crawled” vs “Discovered” — why this is harder.